An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Logistic regression

 \section{Logistic regression}

-\lb{sec:logitreg} When the research objective is to explain the dependency of count data with a \emph{known} finite maximum of~$n \in \mathbb{N}$ on a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables, {\bf logistic regression} is the standard tool for model-building.
-We will here sketch the way of integrating this technique into MCMC simulations with JAGS in \R{}.
-Many interesting examples of applications can be found in Albert (2009)~\ct[Sec.~4.4]{alb2009}, Lee (2012)~\ct[Subec.~9.8.1]{lee2012}, Greenberg~\ct[Subsec.~8.2.3]{gre2013}, Gelman \emph{et al} (2014)~\ct[Sec.16.3]{geletal2014}, Krusch\-ke (2015)~\ct[Ch.~21]{kru2015}, or McElreath (2016)~\ct[Sec.~10.1.]{mce2016}.
+\lb{sec:logitreg} When the research objective is to explain the dependency of count data with a \textit{known} finite maximum of~$n \in \mathbb{N}$ on a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables, \textbf{logistic regression} is the standard tool for model-building.
+We will here sketch the way of integrating this technique into MCMC simulations with Stan in \R{}.
+We assume that the metrically scaled data available for~$\boldsymbol{X}$ has been standardised prior to analysis.
+Many interesting examples of applications of \textbf{logistic regression} can be found in Albert (2009)~\ct[Sec.~4.4]{alb2009}, Lee (2012)~\ct[Subec.~9.8.1]{lee2012}, Greenberg~\ct[Subsec.~8.2.3]{gre2013}, Gelman \textit{et al} (2014)~\ct[Sec.16.3]{geletal2014}, Krusch\-ke (2015)~\ct[Ch.~21]{kru2015}, or McElreath (2020)~\ct[Sec.~11.1.]{mce2020a}.